fabiokung/heroku-buildpack-fakesu/Readme.md

 # (fake) su

-Heroku buildpack creates a chroot jail, and allows regular users to run commands as (fake)**root** inside it.
+Heroku buildpack that creates a chroot jail, and allows users to run commands as (fake)**root** inside it.

 ## Usage